 Absolutely!
 Join our group and meet new friends!
 We often get single travellers who are keen to experience Japan with like-minded individuals.
 Sharing a passion is a great way to make friends.

-Occasionally we may even be able to arrange room shares with same-sex travellers; otherwise single supplements apply.
+Occasionally we may even be able to arrange room shares with same-sex travellers; otherwise if you want your own room then single supplements apply.

 Do I need to arrive at Sapporo Airport (CTS) at a certain time?